 Taxis and rideshare services at SJC

-Public Transit access to SJC
+Public transit access to SJC

 Rental cars at SJC

-Navigating SJC terminal
+Navigating the SJC terminal

 Airport security